-For the network to be operational all networked devices must be within Bluetooth transmission distance of each other.
+For the network to be operation all networked devices must be within Bluetooth transmission distance of each other.

-A maximum of 10 devices can be joined into a VE.Smart Networking.
+A maximum of 10 devices can be joined into a VE.Smart network.

-Some older devices might not support VE.Smart Networking. for more information see the Limitations chapter in the VE.Smart Networking manual.
+Some older devices might not support VE.Smart networking. for more information see: Limitations .